 Purchase | ”brooks ghost 15 men’s size 10” | 75-100% of max bid |

 Keyword Clustering: Group semantically related keywords into tight themes for each ad group.
-Amazon’s algorithm rewards relevancy between keywords, ads, and landing pages.
+Amazon’s 2025 algorithm update places even greater emphasis on relevancy between keywords, ads, and landing pages, with up to 15% better placement for highly relevant groupings.

 For advanced keyword strategies, see our Comprehensive Keyword Research Guide.